lawndoc/jaws/README.md

 Jaws is an esoteric programming language that was created for research purposes.
 Tools for developing Jaws programs can be found in the various directories of this repository.

+To read more about Jaws and why it was created, please refer to my blog post or my undergrad honor's thesis.

 ## Install

 You can install all the programs by running the following command in the top level directory: